 MP3 is the file extension for MPEG audio layer 3.
-Layer 3 is one of three coding schemes (layer 1, layer 2 and layer 3) for the compression of audio signals.
+Laver 3 is one of three coding schemes (laver 1, layer 2 and layer 3) for the compression of audio signals.
 Layer 3 uses a very efficient compression method, removing all irrelevant parts of a sound signal that the human ear cannot perceive.
 The result is, for example, CD digital audio (CDDA) converted to MP3 with almost untouched quality, compressed by a factor of around 12.
 The high compression of audio in MP3 files makes them relatively small, though MP3 files can be created with different size and quality compromises.
-The small file size, together with the excellent sound quality, are the main reasons for the MP3-format's massive popularity when sharing music over the Internet.
+The small file size. together with the excellent sound quality, are the main reasons for the MP3-format's massive popularity when sharing music over the Internet.

-• WAV
+WAV

-Windows media audio video.
-A wave file is an audio file format created by Microsoft, that has become a standard PC audio file format for everything from system and game sounds to CD-quality audio.
 A wave file is identified by a file name extension of WAV (.wav).
 Used primarily in PCs, the wave file format has been accepted as a viable interchange medium for other computer platforms, such as Macintosh.
 This allows content developers to freely move audio files between platforms for processing, for example.
 In addition to the uncompressed raw audio data, the wave file format stores information about the file's number of tracks (mono or stereo), sample rate, and bit depth.